alfredholmes/Crypocurrency-Portfolio-Management/README.md

 Current implementation of the bot assumes that the script `bot.py` will be run every 12 hours.
 On each run the MAMR algorithm is run and trades are executed on the tracked currencies on the binance spot exchange in a fee efficient way.
 The bot only sees the currencies that are tracked.
 To avoid trading assets held in the binance account the assets should either be put in savings or traded into assets that are not tracked - for example storing BTC in WBTC.

 ### MAMR and PAMR Simulations
 The scripts `MAMR.py` and `PAMR.py` simulate the returns that the portfolio selection algorithms would have achived had the algorithm been running.
 We see that MAMR outperforms PAMR in general, although parameter fitting has only been done by eye - no system has been implemented (yet).
+The MAMR implementation differes slightly from the paper by using a different moving average for the return prediction which empirically enjoys better results.

 #### MAMR 12 hour - 0.1% Trading Fee
 ![MAMR 12 hour](https://raw.githubusercontent.com/alfredholmes/BinancePAMR/master/results/Figure_0.png)